larry-dalmeida/larrydalmeida.com/content/posts/engineering-risk-registers.md

 2. Elevating their importance and need to be addressed to relevant stakeholders.
 3. Enabling the leaders in your organisation to communicate impact measurably and make a strong case for change.

-The resulting document where my engineering organisation's pain points are recorded and addressed over time is what I call the Engineering Pain Register.
+The resulting document where an engineering organisation's pain points are recorded and addressed over time is called the Engineering Pain Register.